The Red Cape

-The Red Cape, also sometimes known as Madame Monet or The Red Kerchief, is an oil-on-canvas snowscape by French impressionist Claude Monet.
-The painting depicts Claude Monet's wife, Camille, passing outside of a window dressed in a red cape.
+The Red Cape, also sometimes known as Madame Monet or The Red Kerchief, is an oil-on-canvas snowscape by French impressionist Claude Monet, from c.
+1868–1873.
+The painting depicts Claude Monet's first wife, Camille, dressed in a red cape, passing outside of a window.

 Monet painted the painting while living in Argenteuil.
 The solitary setting at his home there allowed him to paint in relative peace, as well as spend time with his family.
 It is Monet's only known snowscape painting that features Camille Monet.
-It is exhibited in the Cleveland Museum of Art, Cleveland, Ohio.
+Since 1958, it has been in the collection of the Cleveland Museum of Art in Cleveland, Ohio.